This program is now accredited by the Commission on Collegiate Interpreter Education.

 CONCENTRATION 1: A.S. to B.S.
 General Practice

 The A.S. to B.S.
 General Practice Concentration contains a robust general practice curriculum and is designed for transfer students who have completed an associate-level Interpreting or Pre-Interpreting degree.
 The program uses blended technology, and students come to UNF one weekend per month in addition to accessing course content online.
 Students do not have to relocate to Jacksonville to participate in this concentration.
-The program admits students each fall, and prospective students are encouraged to apply early in the preceding spring.
+The program admits students each fall, and prospective students are required to apply by March 31.

 CONCENTRATION 2: Community Interpreting--NEW in January 2015!

 The Community Interpreting concentration allows students who do not have a prior associate-level degree to pursue an Interpreting major at UNF.
 It is a full, 120-credit-hour B.S. degree program from start to finish.
-Courses during the first two years of this concentration are delivered primarily on campus at UNF, with a couple of classes online or hybrid.
-The Program of Study for this concentration includes classes in the ASL/Deaf Studies Minor (ASL 1-4, Deaf Culture, ASL Structure) and five new, interpreting-specific courses (Discourse Analysis, Introduction to Interpreting, English and ASL Translation, Interpreting in Community Settings, and Interpreting Field Experience).
 The last 48 hours of the program are synchronized with the A.S. to B.S.
 General Practice Concentration, and students in both concentrations attend this part of their program together.
-Transfer students will be evaluated on a case-by-case basis for appropriate ASL placement prior to admission.
-Admission to the program requires a prerequisite “B” or better in Introduction to Interpreting, ASL 1, ASL II, and College Writing.

 The ASL/English Interpreting program faculty members have undergone certification training for teaching online and bring a vast array of expertise in facilitating interpreting skill acquisition with a combination of online and face-to-face methodologies.
 Each course’s content is carefully evaluated to determine the most effective way of delivering it to students.
 UNF’s program is highly interactive, professors are continuously engaged in student learning, and the curriculum remains in alignment with national interpreter education standards.
 The B.S. degree awarded by our program is in compliance with the university’s SACS accreditation, and students who receive this degree with either concentration are fully qualified to pursue advanced master-level and doctoral degrees.